About

 Why this, why now?

-Recently, while on holiday in Indonesia, I found myself asking ChatGPT a strange question: Who am I, what are my strengths and weaknesses, and what should I be doing with my life?
-The answer was an long-awaited epiphany: I should write.
+Recently, while on holiday in Indonesia, I found some time out to re-ask myself the question: Who am I, what are my strengths and weaknesses, and what should I be doing with my life?
+The answer was a long-awaited epiphany: I should write.
 So, here I am.

 Who am I?